Frequently Asked Questions

 This is often the best option for students looking to prepare for the GMAT quickly but effectively.
 Our expert instructors create personalized syllabi and develop effective study programs to fit students' busy schedules.
 The amount of personalized attention you receive as a private tutoring student is unparalleled, and you will be able to cover the content of a Comlpete Course in a condensed time frame.
 For more information on private tutoring rates and packages, please visit our Private Tutoring page.
 If you have questions about how private tutoring works and how to decide if this option is right for you, please see our Private Tutoring FAQs below.

 This option is great for students who want to prep on their own schedule and who have the discipline to stick to a study plan without the direct oversight of an instructor.
-To find out more about what is included in the Guided Self-Study packages, please visit our Guided Self-Study page.
+To find out more about what is included in GMAT Interact, please visit our Interact page.

 c.
 Accelerated Courses/Special Programs